seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 **CAESAR**
 Welcome, Publius.
-What, Brutus, are you stirr’d so early too?
+What, Brutus, are you stirr'd so early too?
 Good morrow, Casca.
 Caius Ligarius,
-Caesar was ne’er so much your enemy
+Caesar was ne'er so much your enemy
 As that same ague which hath made you lean.
-What is ’t o’clock?
+What is 't o'clock?

 **BRUTUS**
-Caesar, ’tis strucken eight.
+Caesar, 'tis strucken eight.

 **CAESAR**
 I thank you for your pains and courtesy.

 *Enter ANTONY*

 See!
-Antony, that revels long o’ nights,
+Antony, that revels long o' nights,
 Is notwithstanding up.
 Good morrow, Antony.

 **ANTONY**